 * All participants are responsible for their own airfare and travel.
 Lodging, food, speaker and summit costs will be covered by Golden Bridges Foundation / Project Pengyou.
-Limited scholarships will be available based on donations.
+Limited travel stipends will be available based on donations.

-* If your school does not already have a Project Pengyou chapter, at least two candidates from your school must apply.
-Candidates must be prepared to partner with other leadership fellow(s) from their school to lead and mobilize their school’s Project Pengyou chapter.
+* If your school does not already have a Project Pengyou Chapter, we encourage candidates to partner with other students from their school (who should also apply) to lead and mobilize their school's chapter.

 The Leadership Training Summit is comprised of four days of intensive and hands-on learning covering tools needed to lead a strong chapter: leadership, organizing, action and U.S.-China bridge-building.

 Derived from material developed by Harvard Professor Marshall Ganz, the curriculum teaches leadership as accepting responsibility to enable others to achieve purpose in the face of uncertainty.
 This program will explore how leadership is exercised through the mastery of five practices, including: